gwittel/streamingstats/README.md

     // Quantile -- requires fixed quantile or identity finisher
     ```
+- [ ] Cleanup and push to Maven Central
-2. Bring in Java 9 JEP-266 for simplified pub/sub model
+- [ ] Bring in Java 9 JEP-266 for simplified pub/sub model
-3. Consider removing unnecessary abstractions and adopt different stats libs like `airlift/stats` (at cost of more dependencies).
+- [ ] Consider removing unnecessary abstractions and adopt different stats libs like `airlift/stats` (at cost of more dependencies).
-4. Change `add` type operations to be chainable.
+- [ ] Change `add` type operations to be chainable.
-5. Decide if `Aggregator` methods must or must not tolerate null inputs.
+- [ ] Decide if `Aggregator` methods must or must not tolerate null inputs.

+# Contributing

+Nothing much yet.
+Pull requests welcome.

+Please format code based on code format from [airlift/codestyle](https://github.com/airlift/codestyle)